-I wrote this article for a Raindance newspetter in 1993 or 94 - I can't quite remember.
-It's based on the teachings of Dov S-S Simens who first came to Raindance and Europe on April 4th 1992.
+I wrote Hollywood’s 4 Biggest Lies for a Raindance newspetter in 1993 or 94 – I can’t quite remember.
+It’s based on the teachings of Dov S-S Simens who first came to Raindance and Europe on April 4th 1992.
 This article has been cloned and copied dozens of times.
 Here I make my claim to being the first!
 Maybe you can add to the list using the comments box below.

 The film industry is pretty simple to break into, if first, you understand some basic concepts.
 The basic concepts can be learned pretty quickly, despite what industry moguls tell you.

 However, there is some basic bullshit that surrounds the industry that keeps first-timers away from writing, directing, producing or starring in a movie.